gm3k4g/dwm/dwmblocks/README.md

 3. `sudo make install`

 - This will install `dwmblocks` directly into `/usr/local/bin`.
-- Alternatively, if you just want to test and modify `dwmblocks` to your liking without installing, you can simply run `make` instead of `sudo make install`.
+- Alternatively, if you just want to test and modify `dwmblocks` to your liking without installing, you can simply run `make` instead.
 Then you can run the generated executable and see if it works as intended.

 # Scripts